ahzhezhe/terraform-generator/README.md

 You can easily maintain your infra in Javascript/Typescript.

-You don't need to use Terraform variables, you can use your own Javascript/JSON variables or use dot env.
+You don't need to use Terraform variables, you can use your own Javascript/JSON variables or use dotenv.

 You don't need to use Terraform modules for reusable resource creations, you can make use of Javascript functions.

+You can incorporate other Node.js libraries to facilitate your work.

 ## **Limitation**